Scholarships for Accounting Students

 ABWA General Scholarship

-• Requirements: Undergraduate and graduate students who plan to become CPAs can use this scholarship to cover the cost of an accounting degree.
-Applicants must have a minimum 3.0 GPA and demonstrate some financial need.
+- Requirements: Undergraduate and graduate students who plan to become CPAs can use this scholarship to cover the cost of an accounting degree.
+Applicants must be U.S. citizens or permanent residents, have a minimum 3.0 GPA, demonstrate some financial need, be an AICPA Student Affiliate member, and have completed at least 30 semester hours of college coursework.

 AICPA Two-Year Transfer Scholarship Award

-• Requirements: Students enrolled in a two-year business or accounting program who plan to transfer to a four-year institution qualify.
+- Requirements: Students enrolled in a two-year business or accounting program who plan to transfer to a four-year institution qualify.
 Applicants should plan to pursue CPA licensure and hold a minimum 3.0 GPA.
-Only full-time students qualify for the scholarship.
+Full-time students, as well as part-time students employed in accounting, qualify for the scholarship.

 AFWA Scholarships

-• Requirements (Undergraduate): The Accounting and Financial Women’s Alliance offers an undergraduate scholarship for women in accounting.
+- Requirements (Undergraduate): The Accounting & Financial Women’s Alliance offers an undergraduate scholarship for women in accounting or finance.
 Applicants must have a minimum 3.0 GPA and have completed their sophomore year of college.

-• Requirements (Graduate): Women accepted into a master’s program in accounting can apply for the AFWA graduate scholarship.
+- Requirements (Graduate): Women accepted into a master’s program in accounting or finance can apply for the AFWA graduate scholarship.
 Applicants need a minimum 3.0 GPA.
 The scholarship committee evaluates applicants based on financial need, extracurricular activities and honors, and leadership skills.

 AGA Academic Scholarships